Huluvu424242/huluvu424242/README.md

 # Hi there, welcome 👋

-You can read private notes about me at my [homepage](https://huluvu424242.github.io/home/) and github activities at this page.
+You can read private notes about me at my [homepage](https://huluvu424242.github.io/home/) and github activities at these page.

 <p align="center">